QuentinRa/blog.quentinra.dev/programming/web/android/core/tuning.md

 <div class="row row-cols-md-2"><div>

 Material design is a library of pre-made components.
-Google recommends to use Material UI components as much as possible.
+Google recommends using Material UI components as much as possible.

 * [See Material 2 Documentation](https://m2.material.io/) <small>(currently widely used)</small>
 * [See Material 3 Documentation](https://m3.material.io/) <small>(released in late 2022)</small>

-Material design provide both
+Material design provides both

 * 👉 Guidelines (padding, sizes...) to make nice UI
 * 👉 Pre-made Composants <small>(padding, sizes...)</small>
 </div><div>

 Manually edit the XML and replace AndroidX classes with MaterialUI classes.
-Aside the name of the class, and new attributes being available, nothing much will change.
+Aside from the name of the class, and new attributes being available, nothing much will change.

 [See the list here + detailed instructions](https://github.com/material-components/material-components-android/tree/master/docs/components)